shihabmridha/golang-app-template/README.md

 go install github.com/pressly/goose/v3/cmd/goose@latest
 ```

-Run `go run ./cmd/api` to start the server.
+Run `go run ./cmd/api` to start the api server.

 The server can be accessed in this url: `http://localhost:3000`